-LEVEL 2 LEVEL 1 (LOWEST) or repairs, and collaborates with external Custodian rarely or never inspects all building systems, reports problems, completes all minor repairs, and collaborates with external maintenance personnel in a timely and efficient manner.
+LEVEL 1 (LOWEST) Custodian rarely or never inspects all building systems, reports problems, completes all minor repairs, and collaborates with external maintenance personnel in a timely and efficient manner.
 Custodian rarely or never cleans and maintains classrooms and office spaces in a timely and efficient manner.
-II-purpose rooms, cafeterias, gymnasiums, Custodian rarely or never cleans and maintains common areas, including school grounds, hallways, all-purpose rooms, cafeterias, gymnasiums, and stairwells, in a timely and efficient manner. ns and maintains restrooms in a timely Custodian rarely or never cleans and maintains restrooms in a timely and efficient manner. upplies, as directed; arranges all-purpose Custodian rarely or never , in a timely and efficient manner, moves furniture, equipment, and supplies, as directed; arranges all-purpose rooms, as directed; and completes school-opening and post-vacation action items. ects all building systems, reports for repairs, and collaborates with external timely and efficient manner.
-In and maintains classrooms and office ient manner.
-In and maintains common areas, including ll-purpose rooms, cafeterias, gymnasiums, and efficient manner.
-In and maintains restrooms in a timely It imely and efficient manner, moves applies, as directed; arranges all-purpose upletes school-opening and post-vacation
+Custodian rarely or never cleans and maintains common areas, including school grounds, hallways, all-purpose rooms, cafeterias, gymnasiums, and stairwells, in a timely and efficient manner.
+Custodian rarely or never cleans and maintains restrooms in a timely and efficient manner.
+Custodian rarely or never , in a timely and efficient manner, moves furniture, equipment, and supplies, as directed; arranges all-purpose rooms, as directed; and completes school-opening and post-vacation action items.